segmentio/myth/Readme.md

 #### No Prefixes

-  So you never need to worry about what the current browser support landscape is.
-Thanks to [`autoprefixer`](https://github.com/ai/autoprefixer).
+  The prefixes from the most-common *and* most-recent browsers are supported, so you never need to worry about what the current browser support landscape is.
+Big thanks to [`autoprefixer`](https://github.com/ai/autoprefixer)!

 ```css
 .button {